Report updated Jun 26, 2026

 Critical Frictions

-• No enterprise-grade security features
+• Lack of enterprise-grade mobile security features

 Growth Levers